• Skip to primary navigation

 Band Education

-Band programs may also offer marching band opportunities, which can involve performing at football games, parades, and other events.
-This can provide students with valuable performance experience and a sense of community.
+Band programs often include marching band chances, allowing students to perform at football games, parades, and other gatherings.
+This offers them important performance skills and builds a sense of belonging.

 Orchestra Education

-Orchestra programs may also offer opportunities for students to participate in chamber music groups, which can involve playing in smaller ensembles and exploring a wider range of repertoire.
+Orchestra programs often provide chances for students to join chamber music groups, where they can play in smaller ensembles and discover a broader selection of music.

 Band EducationOrchestra Education